This “How to Redesign a Website” guide looks at a number of aspects relevant to both the process and the desired outcomes.

 Some consider improving functionality, updating, improving and/or expanding content.
 Few evaluate current page rankings and strive to retain them.

-Almost no one applies best redesign practice by providing search engines with accurate 301 redirection from old pages to replacement pages…
+Almost no one applies best redesign practice by providing search engines with accurate 301 redirections from old pages to replacement pages…

 How to ensure Redesign Makes Things Better

-Before you leap “boots and all” into a redesign of your website, its imperative to consider how your website redesign services provider will ensure that you achieve more than a much prettier site that even more people will find.
-Its important to remember that the current site has some inherent value, and that this value should at least be preserved – and preferably, enhanced!
+Before you leap “boots and all” into a redesign of your website, it’s imperative to consider how your website redesign services provider will ensure that you achieve more than a much prettier site that even more people will find.
+It’s important to remember that the current site has some inherent ranking value and that this value should at least be preserved – and preferably, enhanced!

 All too often, the old site is junked, and no consideration is given to the residual values within old pages.
 So, don’t go down that path…

-Many an NZ website redesign specialist has limited understanding (or interest) in how search engines evaluate websites, and remain blissfully unaware of Google’s Webmaster Guidelines.
-However, most designers do instinctively know what looks good, and how best to achieve a professional looking site… Obviously, you want a positive outcome in terms of;
+Many NZ website redesign specialist has limited understanding (or interest) in how search engines evaluate websites, and remain blissfully unaware of Google’s Webmaster Guidelines.
+However, most designers do instinctively know what looks good, and how best to achieve a professional-looking site… Obviously, you want a positive outcome in terms of;